pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 ```

 You can read more about [Nested Attributes][nested-attrs] in the Ruby on Rails
-documentation where each of the configuration options is demonstrated and very
+documentation where each of the configuration options is demonstrated and
 well documented.

 About the author